xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony/SMS API/the-k-premium-service-en.md

 ### AU（KDDI）, NTT Docomo & Rakuten recipients

-Please set the sender ID that you specify at the registration with the option parameter *jp_kddi_sender* and it will be shown as you specify at the device of the recipients.
+Please set the sender ID that you specify at the registration with the option parameter *jp_kp_sender* and it will be shown as you specify at the device of the recipients.

 Both parameter